Koushith/Activity-Tracker/README.md

 ### Todo list for june.

-     All these day you were using Bootstrap, Material UI to design the layouts. shut up and learn CSS from start.
+     All these day you were using Bootstrap, Material UI to design the layouts. shut up and learn CSS from start🤯🤯.